canonical/checkbox/docs/reference/launcher.rst

 ...in your 'last' config.

 ``match``
-  List of regex patterns that job ids will be matched against.
+  List of regex patterns that job ids and template ids will be matched against.
   Checkbox will only run the matching jobs, their dependencies and any job included in the testplan bootstrap section.
-This is useful to re-run the failing subset of jobs included in a test plan
+This is useful to re-run the failing subset of jobs included in a test plan.

 Only run ``bluetooth`` jobs and their dependencies: